Canadian Pacific 1286

 Canadian Pacific 1286 is a preserved G5d class "Pacific" type steam locomotive built in 1948 by the Canadian Locomotive Company (CLC).
 It was sold to George Hart, who used it to pull excursion trains in the 1960s.
 It was eventually sold again to Jack Showalter, who operated it on his Allegany Central Railroad (ACRR) from the early 1970s to the late 1990s.
-As of 2025, No. 1286 is stored under private ownership at the Prairie Dog Central Railway (PDC).
+No. 1286 was then stored under private ownership at the Prairie Dog Central Railway (PDC) and put up for auction in 2026, being acquired by the Aspen Crossing Railway.
+The locomotive is currently being arranged for a move to Alberta.

 History

 Revenue service

-No. 1286 was constructed in June 1948 by the Canadian Locomotive Company (CLC) in Kingston, Ontario as the fifteenth member of the Canadian Pacific Railway's (CP) G5d class.
+No. 1286 was constructed in June 1948 by the Canadian Locomotive Company (CLC) in Kingston, Ontario, as the fifteenth member of the Canadian Pacific Railway's (CP) G5d class.
 It was initially assigned to pull passenger trains and commuter trains throughout Alberta and British Columbia.
-As steam locomotives were being replaced by diesel locomotives on the CP, No. 1286 served as an emergency backup locomotive, until it was retired in 1959.
+As steam locomotives were being replaced by diesel locomotives on the CP, No. 1286 served as an emergency backup locomotive, until it was retired in 1960, along with several other G5d class locomotives.

 Early preservation

-After sitting in storage for five years, No. 1286 was purchased directly from the CP in 1964 by former Reading Company (RDG) employee George M. Hart, who founded Rail Tours Incorporated to host several steam excursion trains throughout the Northeastern United States.
+After sitting in storage for five years, No. 1286 was purchased directly from the CP in 1964 by former Reading Company (RDG) employee George M. Hart, who founded Rail Tours Incorporated to host several steam excursion trains throughout the northeastern United States.
 No. 1286 was restored in 1965, and it began pulling tours on the Maryland and Pennsylvania Railroad (MPA) in York County alongside other steam locomotives, including CP G5c No. 1238, CP 4-6-0 No. 972, and Reading 0-6-0 st No. 1251.
 On August 1, while No. 1286 was pulling an excursion over the MPA near York, it derailed and bent its cowcatcher after hitting a pile of gravel created by heavy rain.
 A diesel locomotive was brought in to help rerail No. 1286, which subsequently returned to service without having its cowcatcher repaired.
 On some occasions, No. 1286 pulled a series of roundtrip excursion runs on the Western Maryland (WM) mainline between York, Gettysburg, Williamsport, Hagerstown, and Cumberland, and it was accompanied by CP No. 972 during some of the trips.

 Beginning in 1967, Ross E. Rowland, the owner of the High Iron Company (HICO), began leasing Nos.
-1286 and 1238 from Hart to pull his own excursion trains over the Central Railroad of New Jersey's (CNJ) mainline between Jersey City, New Jersey and Wilkes-Barre, Pennsylvania.
+1286 and 1238 from Hart to pull his own excursion trains over the Central Railroad of New Jersey's (CNJ) mainline between Jersey City, New Jersey, and Wilkes-Barre, Pennsylvania.

 In early February 1968, a furnace broke down at a power plant in Reading, Pennsylvania, and Nos.
 1286 and 1238 were both transferred to the plant to provide emergency warmth.
 Rowland consequently had to replace the two G5's on a February 18 excursion with fellow CP G5d No. 1278 and Great Western 2-10-0 No. 90.